Have you ever walked through a crowded street in Hong Kong and felt like you were staring into the mouth of a concrete beast?

 You might be wondering, "Why should I care about a weirdly shaped building?"

 Because these buildings are the heartbeat of Hong Kong's social fabric.
 They represent the tension between the city's extreme wealth and its extreme density.
-Also, on one street, you'll see a gleaming glass skyscraper housing a multi-billion dollar hedge fund.
+On one street, you'll see a gleaming glass skyscraper housing a multi-billion dollar hedge fund.
 On the next, you'll find a One Floor, One Phoenix building where three generations of a family are sharing a single room.

 The Economic Engine